 |Bachelor courses||Master courses||Further education|

-The divisions and institutes that form the BFH Centre for the Digital Society hold regular events on current topics.
+The departments and institutes that form the BFH Centre for the Digital Society hold regular events on current topics.
 These events are aimed at experts and other interested parties.

 At this biannual conference, renowned speakers from Switzerland, Austria and Germany showcase the latest concepts and innovative projects involving the use of new information technology in state institutions and public authorities.